 These questions might be tough and executive roles are challenging.
 That’s why it’s important that you ask questions designed to apply pressure, and why they help you hire effectively.

-If they are not right for the executive role, you need to identify that as early as possible.
-Asking tough questions is a great way to tell the best apart from the rest.
+If they are not right for the executive role, you need to identify that as early as possible and asking tough questions is a great way to tell the best apart from the rest.